Yuzuki-S/sprint-3/personal-site-design.md

 -Who is your target audience?<br>
     Potential employers and DevAcademy family.<br>
 -How do you want site visitors to interact with your site?
 What experience would you like them to have?<br>
-    Being able to access my website from any device and I would like the readers to find my site simple but interesting.<br>
+    Being able to access my website from any device and I would like the readers to find my site simple but interesting.
 -How will you build your site to support your desired user experience?<br>
     I am designing a responsive website which offers simple navigation.
     The site will be simple with not much clutter.